mincong-h/mincong-h.github.io/_posts/2018-07-21-improve-the-search-presence.md

 ## Introduction

-Today I want to talk about how to do SEO (Search Engine Optimization) for your website.
-Note that I didn't finish everything.
-This is an ongoing post.
+Today I want to talk about how to perform Search Engine Optimization (SEO) for your website.
+In this article, I am going to share some simple actions that I did for this website (<https://mincong.io>).
+It includes the following items:
-It covers:

 - [Add robots.txt for web robots](#add-robotstxt)
 - [Submit a sitemap file](#submit-a-sitemap-file)